mizma/flatbox/firmwares_atmega32u4/LUFA/README.md

 ## LUFA Switch/XInput hybrid Fightstick firmware

-This firmware is a direvative of the awesome [LUFAHybridFightstick](https://github.com/CrazyRedMachine/LUFAHybridFightstick) by [CrazyRedMachine](https://github.com/CrazyRedMachine)
+This firmware is a derivative of the awesome [LUFAHybridFightstick](https://github.com/CrazyRedMachine/LUFAHybridFightstick) by [CrazyRedMachine](https://github.com/CrazyRedMachine)

 ## Acknowledgments